N.J. gym owner, Seattle football fan are first to plead guilty to assaulting police in Capitol attack

 Fairlamb’s recommended sentencing range is 41 to 51 months in prison, but is not binding on U.S. District Judge Royce C. Lamberth, who set sentencing for Sept.
 27.

 Fairlamb has been held pending trial since his Jan.
 22 arrest.
-In a detention order for Fairlamb Lamberth wrote, “Even among other rioters, the defendant’s aggression stood out.”
+In a detention order for Fairlamb, Lamberth wrote, “Even among other rioters, the defendant’s aggression stood out.”

 Fairlamb has prior convictions for illegal possession of a handgun and simple and aggravated assault, according to plea papers.